TeoZhiKai/Discode/README.md

 # Discode Application Intro
-This application consolidates various e-commerce platform discount codes in this application to provide ease of access to those discount codes in one place.
+This application(Discount Code) consolidates various e-commerce platform discount codes in this application to provide ease of access to those discount codes in one place.

 # Project Purpose
 This Application is created to facilitate the learning of developing an iOS application.